UCAS code

 On this BA (Hons) History with Sociology degree, you’ll pick the periods of time that interest you most, both in British and global history, and develop your skills in research and analysis.
 You’ll explore pressing contemporary social issues and get an understanding of specialist areas of sociological study such as food, happiness, violence, sport, social class, gender and race.

-After the course, you'll have sought-after qualities you can transfer to the workplace in roles that involve analysis, research, communication and teamwork.
+After the course, you'll understand the different ways people encounter and engage with the world and key issues of social and political importance, ready to transfer to the workplace in roles that involve analysis, research, communication and teamwork.

 The University of Portsmouth is ranked the number 1 modern university for research quality in Area Studies